msu-cmse-courses/cmse495-SS24/0424-ASSIGNMENT_Final_Project_Video.md

 ![Finish Line](https://cdn.pixabay.com/photo/2016/03/31/21/07/checkered-1296203__340.png)

 The final project and all of it's milestone components are due on the last day of class.
-If you have any questions about content and/or format please review the [submission guildlines for the journal of open source software](https://joss.readthedocs.io/en/latest/submitting.html).
 Please double check all of the project assignments.

 All projects should follow the same basic structure laid out at the beginning of the semester.
-File and folder naming is important.
-Use meaningful names as described in class.
+File and folder naming is important but will vary by project.
+Use meaningful names as described in prior assignments.
+Here is an example:

     ProjectName/
         .gitignore